-When working with couples in distress, it’s common to see both people whose needs are not being met.
-Their “need tank” is empty.
+When working with couples in distress, it’s common to see two unhappy people whose needs are not being met.
+Their “need tanks” are both empty.

 1 Physiologically needs like sleep.